SudarshanSMD/angular-koala/README.md

 To add your url keys to angular-koala, add the keys to `keysToCache` in `cacheConfigHttpInterceptor`.

-##TODO | NOTE | WARNING!
+##TODO | NOTE
-- [] Real-time invalidation of cache

-  Right now we don't have real-time angular-koala cache invalidation functionality in place.
-This means that, cache that has been invalidated at one client will not invalidated at other clients.
-In order to do this, we would need functionality where in server send invalidation message along with the key to be invalidated.
+For real-time invalidation of cache, we need a functionality where the cache invalidation `key` would be broadcasted by server.
+This functionality can be provided using various options like:
+- pubsub service like pubnub
+- SignalR in ASP.NET
+- node server

+We have sample implementation of node sever using socket.io for real-time cache invalidation.
+Check `real-time_cache_invalidation_examples\node`.